odrodrig/assetTracking/readme.md

 In order to start using the chaincode we need to package, install, and instantiate it first.

 1. To package the chaincode, first go to the file explorer in Visual Studio Code by clicking on the file icon on the left toolbar.
-2. Then, right click in the empty space below the project files and select **Add Folder to Workspace**
+2. Then, click on the blue button that says **Add Folder**

 ![addToWorkspace](./images/addToWorkspace.png)

-3. In the new dialog window, find the **org1/contract** folder in this repo and click **Add**.
+3. In the new dialog window, find the **contract/** folder in this repo that we cloned earlier and click **Add**.
 You should now see **contract** appear in the file explorer.
 4. Then, click on the IBM Blockchain Platform extension on the left side of VSCode.
 5. Find the **Smart Contract Packages** section, hover your mouse over it, and click on the three dot menu.
 Then select **package a smart contract project**

-6. A new prompt should appear at the top of VSCode asking to choose a workspace folder to package.
-Select **contract**
+6. A new package called *car-leasing@0.0.1* should appear under **Smart Contract Packages**.

-You now have a smart contract package named **asset-tracking** with a version number following it.
+You now have a smart contract package named **car-leasing** with a version number following it.
 Everytime you make a change to the smart contract, you must increase the version number in **package.json** and repackage the smart contract.

 Now that we have the smart contract packaged we need to install the smart contract onto a peer.